apurvakhatri-qu/679a94232a2da6216b350863/business_requirements.md

 - **Real-time Data Updates**: Users can input new data and see immediate updates in analysis and visualizations.
 - **Documentation and Support**: Built-in guides and FAQs to assist users in efficiently utilizing application features.
 - **Scalability**: Ability to handle an increasing amount of data and users without a drop in performance.

-## Conclusion

-The **gwe** Streamlit application serves as a vital tool for laboratories looking to enhance their data management and analytical capabilities.
-By providing a robust set of features aimed at data processing, visualization, and collaboration, the application ensures that users can focus on research and analysis rather than getting bogged down by manual data handling.
-Through this digital solution, **gwe** will empower laboratory teams to achieve greater efficiency, accuracy, and innovation in their daily operations.